Jasonzhou97/tp/docs/DeveloperGuide.md

 1b.
 Reservation ID is invalid. <br>
 &ensp; 1b1.
 System displays an invalid command message and provides an example of correct edit usage. <br>
 &ensp; Use case resumes at step 1.

+1c.
+User doesn't provide at least one field to edit. <br>
+&ensp; 1c1.
+System displays error message. <br>
+&ensp; Use case resumes at step 1.

+2a.
+User tries to edit the phone number, time or date of the reservation. <br>
+&ensp; 2a1.
+System generates a new reservation ID based on the updated info. <br>
+&ensp; 2a2.
+System checks if the new reservation ID already exists. <br>
+&ensp; - if it exists: <br>
+&ensp; System displays an error message. <br>
+&ensp; Use case resumes at step 1. <br>

+&ensp; - if it does not exists: <br>
+&ensp; System edits the reservation. <br>
+&ensp; Use case resumes at step 3.

+2b.
+The reservation does not exist. <br>
+&ensp; 2b1.
+System display reservation not exist message. <br>
+&ensp; Use case resumes at step 1.

 ---
 ### **U11: Add remark to a reservation**